 Why travel to Armenia?
 Because it’s a small, scrappy country that is a hotbed for history, lush as can be, and filled with some of the nicest people in the world.
 Don’t leave Armenia off of your list the next time you’re planning a vacation or backpacking adventure.

 Armenia is a tiny country, oft-forgotten by travelers due to it being tucked away behind Turkey and its more popular neighbor, Georgia.
-It’s an ancient and mystical land, and a country still unspoiled by the crowds of mass tourism.
+It’s an ancient and mystical land, and a country still unspoiled by the crowds of mass tourism, even though there are many things to do in Armenia.

 Its people are among the friendliest in the world, and it’s a serious hotbed for history.
 Some sites date back as early as 4,000 BCE.
 And whether you’re a lover of rolling hills, or prefer traipsing over snow-capped peaks, you’ll find what you’re looking for in the Armenian landscape.
 To seal the deal: it’s incredibly cheap, making it a perfect destination for budget travelers and backpackers.
 In three weeks of travel, I spent less than €500.
 Yeah, you read that right.